mrjgamble/K2DataScience/Projects/project2-predictive-modeling/README.md

 ![Loan Amnts By Status](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/reports/figures/loan_amnt_hist_by_status.png)

-Although a Late status does not mean that a loan will default, we have made the assumption that it will lead to a default status in this project.
-This also allows us to have additional data for classifying and predicting bad loans.
+Although a late status does not mean that a loan will default, we have made the assumption that it will lead to a default status in this data exploration.

 In the below graph, we've grouped the following statuses into the 'Default' category:
 * Charged Off